cornernote/docker-tiddlywiki/docs/basic-authentication.md

 htpasswd build/.htpasswd anotherusername
 ```

-Mount your `.htpasswd` file into the container by adding the volume to your `docker-compose.yml`.
+Mount your `nginx.conf` and `.htpasswd` file into the container by adding the volume to your `docker-compose.yml`.

 ```yaml
 version: '3'